-"Diversity is about everyone” says Sadiq.
+"Diversity is about everyone," says Sadiq.
 “Every single person has diverse characteristics, and that should be celebrated, but diversity is also about the way we intersect with other people.
-Today people want to be part of an organization that they feel is inclusive, creates the right environment and aligns to their values, and diversity is one of those values.”
+Today, people want to be part of an organization that they feel is inclusive, creates the right environment, and aligns to their values, and diversity is one of those values.”

 Diversity Must Be All-Encompassing

 While two-thirds of 10,000 leaders surveyed by Deloitte say D&I is important or very important to business, merely acknowledging its importance is not nearly enough.
-Deloitte says, “Our view is that the goal is to create workplaces that leverage diversity of thinking”.
+Deloitte notes, “Our view is that the goal is to create workplaces that leverage diversity of thinking”.

 There is solid business reasoning behind improving diversity in the workplace.
-Deloitte quotes Juliet Bourke, saying that “Diversity is a well-spring of creativity, enhancing innovation by about 20%.
+Deloitte quotes Juliet Bourke, saying that “Diversity is a wellspring of creativity, enhancing innovation by about 20%.
 It also enables groups to spot risks, reducing these by up to 30%.
-And it smooths the implementation of decisions by creating buy-in and trust.”
+And, it smooths the implementation of decisions by creating buy-in and trust.”

 But diversity isn’t just about employing a wide range of employees from different genders and ethnicities.
 For example, researchers found that when diverse teams made a business decision, they outperformed individual decision-makers up to 87% of the time.
 This diversity also included people from different geographies and ages – all of whom collaborate towards a vibrant tapestry of working life and should be considered in a robust D&I framework.